wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 ![Cover art: oscilloscope signal in synthwave style, controlled by artificial intelligence ](./images/synthwave_ai_generation.png)

+**NOTE: if you want to see results only, skip to the 'Results' section.**

 Progression in generative AI has made quite some leaps during the past year.
 You've seen the image generation, conversing chat AIs and vastly improved speech modification AIs.
 But what about generative AIs for music?

 Well, progress has been varying.
-There's [Riffusion](https://github.com/riffusion/riffusion), which is based on Stable diffusion trained on song spectrograms.
-Riffusion was the first major attempt at image generation with prompts.
-Being based on generative AI for images limits it too much though: the songs have a distinctive sound reminiscent of low bitrate MP3s.
+There's [Riffusion](https://github.com/riffusion/riffusion), which is based on Stable Diffusion trained on song spectrograms.
+Riffusion was the first major attempt at generative AI for music.
+However, being based on generative AI for images (Stable Diffusion), limits it too much though: the songs have a distinctive sound reminiscent of low bitrate MP3s.

 On the other hand, [MusicLM](https://google-research.github.io/seanet/musiclm/examples/) is also available, but really only in Google's research papers:  Neither the models **or** the training code are public, so open-source communities, such as [open-musiclm](https://github.com/zhvng/open-musiclm) and [musiclm-pytorch](https://github.com/lucidrains/musiclm-pytorch), have made efforts of varying quality to try replicating the results.
 Like Google's code though, training OpenMusicLM would take days on any conventional system.
 The project does offer checkpoints, but they are highly complex to use and expose too much of the internal workings system.
 Even though the checkpoints setup is complex, doesn't really result in any practical results.
 So no luck either way.